• Skip to content

 Provide input and direction into strategy and prioritize spending to ensure that the strategy has the necessary financial resources to support it.

-Financial oversight includes identifying independent outside auditors to perform occasional audits to safeguard against embezzlement, ensure good business practices, and to maintain compliance with state and federal laws.
+Financial oversight includes identifying independent outside auditors to perform occasional audits to safeguard against embezzlement, ensure good business practices, and maintain compliance with state and federal laws.

 4. Managing Compensation